carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 {: .output}

 > ## Notes
-If the option -e is added, the resulting clusters will contain only single-copy genes from each taxon, i.e. the orthologues.
-This flag forms singleton clusters, which are created when you exclude clusters within paralogues.
+If the option -e is added, the resulting clusters will contain only single-copy genes from each taxon, i.e. orthologues.
+This flag exclude clusters within paralogues.
 This is useful to make genome-level phylogenetic analyses in only single copy-genes.

+However, it's important to note that using only orthologues may overlook genes that have undergone significant divergence or genes with species-specific functions.
+Including paralogues, which are duplicated genes within a genome, or genes with no clear orthologues can also be informative in certain pangenomic analyses, such as studying gene family expansions or specific adaptations within a species.

 {: .callout}

 ## Describe your gene families in one table